-Preproinsulin is translated in the beta-cell cytoplasm after which it is cleaved into proinsulin in the ER and then transported to the Golgi apparatus.
-Proinsulin processing occurs in maturing secretory granules and thus, insulin and C-peptide are secreted simultaneously, in equimolar amounts, in response to various stimuli, including glucose.
+Preproinsulin is biosynthesized in the beta-cell through the secretory pathway, cleaved into proinsulin in the ER and then transported to the Golgi apparatus.
+Proinsulin processing occurs in maturing secretory granules and insulin and C-peptide are secreted simultaneously in equimolar amounts, in response to various stimuli, including glucose.

 Insulin is made up of 51 amino acids and is one of the smallest proteins in the body.
 It is comprised of two polypeptide chains linked by two disulfide bonds, connecting cysteine molecules.
 There is a third disulfide bond that connects two amino acids within Chain A. Chain A consists of 21 amino acids and chain B contains 30 amino acids.

 The amino acid sequence of insulin is highly conserved among vertebrates.
 Virtually all primates and monkeys share the same sequence.
 Rat and mouse insulins only differ from primate insulin by 4 amino acids.
 Even the positions of the three disulfide bonds are the same for most species.
 The similarities in amino acid sequences and conserved positions of the disulfide bonds lead to a three dimensional conformation of insulin that is very similar across species.
 Thus, insulin from one species is often biologically active in other species.
 For example, pig insulin has historically been used to treat human patients.
 Insulin from some species of fish can also be similar enough to human insulin to be clinically effective in humans.
 In addition, insulin in some invertebrates is quite similar to human insulin, and has similar physiological effects.